WRITTEN BY STACY | EVERYTHINGSHIHTZU.COM

 If you opt to use a camera as a way to resolve your Shih Tzu's separation anxiety, you need to keep a few points in mind.

 The ultimate goal of eliminating your pup’s separation anxiety should be to make him feel comfortable when he is on his own and less reliant on you.

 While a camera might help ease some of his symptoms, it won’t necessarily get rid of separation anxiety.

-It’s essential for you to determine what your actual goals are when it comes to working with your dog’s anxiety issues.
+It would best to determine your actual goals when it comes to working with your dog's anxiety issues.

 These are two very different goals, and what you do to tackle the smaller problems won't necessarily take care of the larger picture.

 If this is the case, should you even use a camera?